garrandall/popular-music-data/tracks/sugar-daddy-jackson-5.md

 The whole world's talkin' 'bout
 How I'm your Standby Santa Claus

-But ooh, your kisses thrill me
+But oh, your kisses thrill me
 Sure love your angel eyes
 The devil in you kills me
 But I made up my mind